Divisiones Regionales de Fútbol in Asturias: The League

 The league consists of 20 teams in one group.
 At the end of the season, three teams are promoted to Tercera Federación – Group 2.
 The last four classified are relegated to Segunda Asturfútbol (formerly Primera Regional de Asturias and Segunda RFFPA).
+However, this 2026-27 season six teams will relegate to Segunda Asturfútbol, as Primera Asturfútbol will reduce its size from 20 to 18 teams for the 2027-28 season.

-For the current 2025–26 season, the current champions, Real Sporting de Gijón C, will play in Primera Asturfútbol for third season in a row, as they did not promote due to Sporting Atlético has a place in Tercera Federación – Group 2.
+For the current 2026–27 season, the current champions, Real Sporting de Gijón C, will play in Primera Asturfútbol for fourth season in a row, as they did not promote due to Sporting Atlético has a place in Tercera Federación – Group 2.

-From the 2018–19 season to the 2020–21 season, the champion of the league qualified for the Copa del Rey.
-Then, from the 2021–22 season to the past 2024–25 season was the best non-promoted team to Tercera Federación – Group 2 which qualified for the Copa del Rey.
-For the current 2025–26 season, the Real Federación de Fútbol del Principado de Asturias created the Copa Asturfútbol, a 12-team preseason tournament.
-The winner of this preseason tournament will qualify for the Copa del Rey.
+From the 2018–19 to the 2020–21 season, the champion of the league qualified for the Copa del Rey.
+Then, from the 2021–22 to the 2024–25 season was the best non-promoted team to Tercera Federación – Group 2 which qualified for the Copa del Rey.
+Since the past 2025–26 season, the winner of Copa Asturfútbol is the team that qualifies for the Copa del Rey.
+Copa Asturfútbol is a 12-team preseason tournament, created by the Real Federación de Fútbol del Principado de Asturias in Summer 2025.